 Reviewing the information about parking regulations, permits, procedures and tips on this page will help make on-campus parking a less stressful experience.

 Every vehicle that parks on any campus must either display a permit or pay the meters.
-Visitors to the District shall park in the white striped student stalls, in metered parking, or marked timed spaces, wherever available.
-Visitors may obtain a temporary parking permit from the DSAPPS College (222-8522) or any College Safety and Police Department located on each college.
+Visitors to any RCCD location must park in white-striped student stalls, in metered parking or in marked timed spaces, wherever available.
+Visitors may obtain a temporary parking permit from any College Safety and Police Department located at each college.

-Permits for both students and staff are $50 for the Fall and Spring, $25 for Summer semesters.
-See Parking Permits, Meters, and Fines for more details.
+Permits for students and employees are $50 for the fall and spring semesters and $25 for summer term.
+No permit is required during winter term.
+For daily rates and by-day parking fees, see Parking Permits, Meters, and Fines for more details.

 The fees collected from the sale of parking permits are used to fund college and student services.
 Fees also fund police officers, safety escort services, lot maintenance and new lot construction on all three colleges.